CityofToronto/bdit_data-sources/congestion/readme.md

 ### `here_agg.segment_6month_lookback` (table)
 This table stores the 6 month lookback stats for the congestion network calculated from `here_agg.raw_segments`.
-6 month lookback vehicle km travelled (VKT) and overnight average travel times are used in the calculation of the TTI.
-VKT is used to weight each segment as part of the area calculations, and overnight average speeds are used as the baseline for which to compare daily average speeds.
+6 month lookback probe km travelled (PKT) and overnight average travel times are used in the calculation of the TTI.
+PKT (a VKT proxy) is used to weight each segment as part of the area calculations, and overnight average speeds are used as the baseline for which to compare daily average speeds.
 This table is populated by the function `here_agg.agg_segment_6month_lookback`.

 Approx row count:              111,000
 | Column Name              | Data Type   | Sample     | Comments   |